auth0/docs/articles/connections/social/salesforce.md

 # Connect your app to Salesforce

-To configure a Salesforce OAuth2 connection you will need to register your Auth0 tenant on their **Administer** panel.
+To configure a Salesforce OAuth2 connection you will need to register your Auth0 domain on their **Administer** panel.

 ## 1. Register a New App